Hi there! I'm Marco Antonio Parra.👋

 My Portfolio

-- This project provides a compilation of professional experience, academic training, specializations, programming languages skills, and the most relevant projects I have participated in.
+A compilation of professional experience, academic training, specializations, programming skills and the most relevant projects I have taken part in.

 Personal Blog